Up to 60% off sofas & mattresses — limited‑time deals.

 Choosing the Hydeline Bella Leather Sofa

-If you want a leather sofa that feels plush without collapsing, Bella makes the most sense for mixed-use living rooms: upright sitting, casual lounging, and hosting.
-The 22" seat depth lands in a middle ground—comfortable for many, but not a deep sprawl seat.
-The main trade-offs are warmth on leather and fixed back cushions, so it rewards people who like a consistent “set” feel rather than constant cushion reshaping.
-If you’re shopping for deeper, curl-up lounging, Crate & Barrel’s Lounge Deep leather sofa line is explicitly built around extra-deep seating and sink-in cushions.
-If you want a balanced, medium-depth leather sofa with a relaxed feel and U.S. build, Room & Board’s Metro is positioned as an all-arounder with medium depth and softer comfort.
+If you want a leather sofa that feels plush without folding under you, Bella makes the most sense for mixed-use living rooms: upright sitting, casual lounging, and hosting.
+The 22" seat depth lands in a middle ground, which is why our testing kept circling back to it as a standard-depth design rather than a true lounge sofa.
+The main trade-offs are leather warmth and fixed back cushions.
+If you are shopping for a deeper curl-up seat, start with a deeper sofa category.
+If you want a balanced, medium-depth leather sofa, Bella is the stronger fit.

 Hydeline Bella Leather Sofa